 All marked trails are available for hiking.

 Multi use trails are for hiking, mountain bicycles, horseback riding.
-The Town, Nature Conservancy and the Land Trust have decided to allow the use of bicycles and horseback riding on the following trails:
+The Town, Nature Conservancy and the Land Trust allow the use of bicycles and horseback riding on the following trails:

-Note: The Nehantic State Forest Roads and unblazed trails are non-motorized multi-use.
+Note: The Nehantic State Forest Roads and trails are non-motorized multi-use.

-See the State Forest map and web page for more info.
-Please note the Nehantic State Forest map is not up-to-date.
+See the State Forest web page for more info.
+Please note the Nehantic State Forest maps are not up-to-date.